Signed in as:

 Why do I need to put a green envelope on my refrigerator?

-My mom was recently admitted to hospital and given a MOST form to complete; this was a traumatic experience!
-What is this form and why is it necessary?
+My mom was recently admitted to the hospital and given a MOST form to complete; this was traumatic!
+What is this form, and why is it necessary?

 What is the Frail Elder Index?